-3. API = a Partner Program
+2. API = a partner program

 Many commercial services provide the access to their platforms for third-party developers to increase sales or attract additional audiences.
 Examples include the Google Books partner program, Skyscanner Travel APIs, and Uber API.
-[In our case study, it might be the following model: we are a large chain of coffee shops, and we encourage partners to sell our coffee through their websites or applications.]
+[In our case study, it might be the following model: we are a large chain of coffeeshops, and we encourage partners to sell our coffee through their websites or applications.]
 Such partnerships are fully commercial: partners monetize their own audience, and the API provider company yearns to get access to extended auditory and additional advertisement channels.
 As a rule, the API provider company pays for users reaching target goals and sets requirements for the integration performance level (for example, in a form of a minimum acceptable click-target ratio) to avoid misusing the API.

-4. API = Additional Access to the Service
+3. API = additional access to the service

 If a company possesses some unique expertise, usually in a form of some dataset that couldn't be easily gathered if needed, quite logically a demand for the API exposing this expertise arises.
-The most classical examples of such APIs are cartographical APIs: collecting detailed and precise geodata and keeping it up-to-date are extremely expensive, while a wide range of services would become much more useful if they featured an integrated map.
-[Our coffee example hardly matches this pattern as the data we accumulate - coffee machines locations, beverages types is something useless in any other context but ordering a cup of coffee.]
+The most classical examples of such APIs are cartographical APIs: collecting detailed and precise geodata and maintaining its freshness is extremely expensive, and a wide range of services would become much more useful if they featured an integrated map.
+[Our coffee example hardly matches this pattern as the data we accumulate - coffee machines locations, beverages types - is something useless in any other context but ordering a cup of coffee.]

-This case is the most interesting one from the API developers' point of view as the existence of the API does really serve as a multiplier to the opportunities as the expertise owner could not physically develop all imaginable services utilizing the expertise but might help others to do it.
+This case is the most interesting one from the API developers' point of view as the existence of the API does really serve as a multiplier to the opportunities: the expertise owner could not physically develop all imaginable services utilizing the expertise.
 Providing the API is a win-win: third-party services got their functionality improved, and the API provider got some profits.

 Access to the API might be unconditionally paid.
-However, hybrid models are more common: the API is free until some threshold is reached, such as usage limits or constraints (for example, only non-commercial projects are allowed).
+However, hybrid models are more common: the API is free till some conditions are met, such as usage limits or constraints (for example, only non-commercial projects are allowed).
 Sometimes the API is provided for free with minimal restrictions to popularize the platform (for example, Apple Maps).

 B2B services are a special case.
 As B2B Service providers benefit from offering diverse capabilities to partners, and conversely partners often require maximum flexibility to cover their specific needs, providing an API might be the optimal solution for both.
-Large companies have their own IT departments and more frequently need APIs to connect them to internal systems and integrate into business processes.
+Large companies have their own IT departments are more frequently need APIs to connect to their internal systems and integrate into business processes.
 Also, the API provider company itself might play the role of such a B2B customer if its own products are built on top of the API.

-NB: we rather disapprove the practice of providing an external API merely as a byproduct of the internal one without making any changes to bring value to the market.
-The main problem with such APIs is that partners' interests are not taken into account, which leads to numerous problems:
+NB: we absolutely condemn the practice of providing an external API merely as a byproduct of the internal one without any additional product and technical efforts.
+The main problem of such APIs is that partners' interests are not taken into account, which leads to numerous problems.